 You can change an account ID/profile name or password through the Admin system located at http://admin.rdatoolkit.org/.
 Login into the system using your subscription account ID and password as a login.
 Next you can search for an account ID/profile name to find your subscription account.
 From there you can change any names or passwords associated with the account.

 Yes.
 Simply follow the instructions in "How do I change an account ID/profile name or a password?" (above).
 From the same screen that you use to change names and passwords you can also add or delete IP addresses.

 Access the RDA Toolkit administration system at http://admin.rdatoolkit.org/ (the login is the same as your subscription login), and select the "Reports" tab.
 Select one of the five types of reports available, set your desired parameters for the report, and then click the export button.

 Everyone is welcome to sign up for a single 30-day free trial of RDA Toolkit.
 Learn more about RDA Toolkit Free Trial.

 Technical support for RDA Toolkit is available from within the product by clicking on the “Help” link in the lower left of every page, which will take you to internal Help screens.
 FAQs are also available at (www.rdatoolkit.org/faq).
-For questions not covered in the Help screens or in the FAQs, a browser-based support ticket system is accessible at www.rdatoolkit.org/support or by clicking the “Feedback” link in the lower left of every page.
+For questions not covered in the Help screens or in the FAQs, a browser-based support ticket system is accessible by clicking the “Feedback” link in the lower left of every page.
 The support ticket system allows RDA Toolkit users to send questions and track their status.
-The RDA Toolkit support team also monitors the email@example.com email address and will answer any questions submitted via email.
+The RDA Toolkit support team also monitors the firstname.lastname@example.org email address and will answer any questions submitted via email.